christiandunkel/raytracer/documentation/documentation.md

 - `ambient` defines the ambient color as a RGB value, consisting of 3 numbers from 0 to 1 that are separated by spaces.
 - `diffuse` defines the diffuse color as a RGB value, consisting of 3 numbers from 0 to 1 that are separated by spaces.
 - `specular` defines the specular color as a RGB value, consisting of 3 numbers from 0 to 1 that are separated by spaces.
-- `specular-reflection-exponent` defines the specular reflection exponent, which should be a number to the power of 2, for example 8, 16 or 32.
+- `specular-reflection-exponent` defines the specular reflection exponent, which should be a number to the power of 2, for example, 8, 16, or 32.
 - `reflection-coefficient` defines how strongly the rays should experience partial reflectance when passing through a transparent shape.
 It should be a number between 0 and 1
 - `refraction-index` defines how fast the rays pass through a shape, which results in distortion of the background seen through transparent shapes.
 To turn it off, set it to 0.
 To turn it on, set the value higher than 1.
 A number between 1.05 and 1.5 produces the best results.
 - `opacity` defines how transparent the object is.
-It has to be a number from 0 to 1, whereas 0 is non-transparent and 1 is fully-see-through.
+It has to be a number from 0 to 1, whereas 0 is non-transparent, and 1 is fully-see-through.

 *Example definitions:*